brianhill/deep-springs-observatory/index.md

 ## Dome and Control Room

-The control room for the observatory is on track to be usable (but not finished out) in time for the beginning of Term 5 (March 14, 2022) when the first one-term observational astronomy course is beginning.
-Below are Polaris and Ursa Minor appearing over the rafters of the control room taken from a low vantage point just to the right of the telescope:
+The control room for the observatory is on track to be usable (but not finished out) in time for the beginning of Term 5 (March 14, 2022) when the first observational astronomy course begins.
+Below is Polaris (centered) and the rest of Ursa Minor (stretching to the right) over the rafters of the control room:

 ![Control Room Framing Begun](./photos/UrsaMinorOverRafters.jpeg)